Mujib-Ahasan/Suzi/README.md

      - Includes a latency summary table showing percentile breakdown.
 - ### Configurable Timeout per request:
   simulate slow responses or protect against server hangs.
 One of the important feature in day-to-day server testing (basic).
-- ### Extensible Design:
+- ### Email Option:
-  future-ready to add features like email notifications after testing or CI/CD integration.
+  Email notifications after testing or CI/CD integration can be sent for better review.

 ## Installation
 - #### Clone the repo first: